 Death of Her Father & Thomas Seymour

 When King Henry VIII died in January 1547, she was taken in by the dowager Queen, Kateryn Parr.
-It is while at Chelsea that Elizabeth came into contact with Thomas Seymour, her brother’s uncle and a man who had only recently proposed to her by letter after the death of her father.
+It is while at Chelsea that Elizabeth came into contact with Thomas Seymour, her brother’s uncle and a man who had only allegedly proposed to her by letter after the death of her father.

-Here is her response to his proposal, written on the 27 of February 1547 when she was thirteen years old.
+Here is her alleged response to his proposal, written on the 27 of February 1547 when she was thirteen years old.

 My lord admiral,